HarshaYadav1997/100daychallange/Log.md

 Thoughts: it is little bit difficult for me..but then i learned some basics about how to generate random no in python

 Day 6: July 7, 2018 (Thursday)
-Today's Progress: I've solved the Designer Door Mat problem of Hackerrank.
-And also completed the HCF and LCM of N numbers program
+Today's Progress: I've solved the binarysorting program and push0'stoend and subarraysum program

-Thoughts I have practice a lot of examples for solving the Door Mat Problem.
+Thoughts I have practice a lot of examples for the array problems

-Link(s) to work:

-Binary Array Sorting
-Matrix Transpose
-Push Zeros To End in Array
 Day 7: July 8, 2018 (Thursday)
 Today's Progress: I've solved the Designer Door Mat problem of Hackerrank.
 And also completed the HCF and LCM of N numbers program

 Thoughts I have practice a lot of examples for solving the Door Mat Problem.

-Link(s) to work:

-Duplicate in Array
-Sub-array Sum Zero